Dominican Sisters of Blauvelt

 The Dominican Sisters of Blauvelt are a religious congregation within the Dominican Order of religious sisters founded in 1890.
 They are based in the town of Blauvelt, New York, a northern suburb of New York City.
 Their traditional service has been childcare, both through teaching and caring for orphans.

 Early foundations

 Mary Sammon was born and baptized on September 17, 1843 in Terryglass, County Tipperary, Ireland.
 She was the seventh of eight children.
-In 1850, she and two of her older sisters emigrated to the United States with their uncle and settled in the Lower East Side of Manhattan.
+In 1850, she and two of her older sisters emigrated to the United States with their uncle and settled on the Lower East Side of Manhattan.
 At that period, it was a large center of German immigration.
 Mary and her sisters supported themselves through domestic work, serving German Catholic families in the neighborhood.